joehomeexerciseeBay/homeexercise/README.md

  http://localhost:8080/swagger-ui.html

- This will list down the following apis
+ This will list down the following apis which can be tested from there

  AdminController
    1) /api/admin/enrollsellertoshippingprogram (To enroll a seller to the shipping program)